mouseroot/rpgkit/README.md

 - easy to import
 - world, character, item, npc, weapon, armor, spell and skill base classes

+# Classes

+- World class is a container class that holds all the items, characters and various npcs

+- Character class has health, skills and inventory

+- Item class has a base value and maximum number of uses

+- npc class extends characer class, adds dialog

+- weapon class extends item class, adds base_damage

+- armor class extends item class, adds base_defense

+- spell class has a base_cost

+- skill class has level, exp and exp for next level

 ## Road map
 - plugin to ai for randomized characters and story